Ahad Ha'am: Cultural Zionism

 He eclipsed nationalists like Peretz Smolenskin arguing assimilative individualism in the west further alienated Russified Jewry, who were seeking to reduce migration: isolating it beggared Eastern European Jewry.
 Even those in Hovevei seeking to restrict emigration would, he feared, bring the extinguishment of national consciousness; and atomisation of Jewish identity.
 Only anti-Semitism had made Jews of us.
 Derekh argued that nations had waxed and waned throughout history, but nationalism had all but vanished from Jewish consciousness.
 Only a small group of nobles kept it going.

 Throughout the 1890s Ahad Ha'am worked to keep the flame of nationalism alive.
 Emphasis fell on moral concepts, honor of the flag, self-improvement, national revitalisation.
 A departure occurred in Avdut betokh herut discussing pessimism about the future for independent Jewishness.
 Critic Simon Dubnov alluded to this but was compromised by his westernised idealizing of French Jewry.
 For the movement, the preoccupation with assimilation at Odessa was fatal for Ahad Ha'am's progressive Zionism.
-The requirement arose in 1891 for a "spiritual centre" in Palestine; Bnei Moshe's implacable opposition to his support for Vladimir (Zeev] Tiomkin's ideal community at Jaffa compounded the controversy in Emet me'eretz Yisrael (The Truth from the Land of Israel).
+The requirement arose in 1891 for a "spiritual centre" in Palestine; Bnei Moshe's implacable opposition to his support for Vladimir (Zeev) Tiomkin's ideal community at Jaffa compounded the controversy in Emet me'eretz Yisrael (The Truth from the Land of Israel).

-In 1896, Ginsberg became editor of Hashiloah, a Hebrew monthly, a position he held for six years.
+In 1896, he became editor of Hashiloah, a Hebrew monthly, a position he held for six years.
 After stepping down as editor in 1903, he went back to the business world with the Wissotzky Tea Company.

-In 1897, following the Basel Zionist Congress calling for a Jewish national home "recognized in international law" (völkerrechtlich), Ahad Ha'am wrote an article called Jewish State Jewish Problem ridiculing the idea of a völkerrechtlich recognized state, given the pitiful plight of the Jewish settlements in Palestine at the time.
+In 1897, following the Basel Zionist Congress calling for a Jewish national home "recognized in international law" (völkerrechtlich), Ha'am wrote an article called Jewish State Jewish Problem ridiculing the idea of a völkerrechtlich recognized state, given the pitiful plight of the Jewish settlements in Palestine at the time.
 He emphasized that without a Jewish nationalist revival abroad, it would be impossible to mobilize genuine support for a Jewish national home.
 Even if the national home were created and recognized in international law, it would be weak and unsustainable.

 In 1898, the Zionist Congress adopted the idea of disseminating Jewish culture in the Diaspora as a tool for furthering the goals of the Zionist movement and bringing about a revival of the Jewish people.
-Bnai Moshe helped to found Rehovot as a model for self-sufficiency, and established Achiasaf, a Hebrew publishing company.
+Bnei Moshe helped to found Rehovot as a model for self-sufficiency, and established Achiasaf, a Hebrew publishing company.